25B0657/WiDS-assignment-2025/README.md

 Codes for the Final submission "WiDS_FinalProject_ipynb"

+WiDS project report (A file containing the report of the project)

 This repository contains all the assignment given to students for the WiDS 2025 "Spotify Song Mood Classifier" project.
 In this project, we were given different learning resources each week.
 Based on those resources, assignment questions were provided to check our understanding of each topic.